dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

 ---
-title: Walkthrough Creating an Unbound Windows Forms DataGridView Control ms.date: "03/30/2017"
+title: Creating an Unbound Windows Forms DataGridView Control
+description: This topic guides you on how to populate a DataGridView Control and display a small amount of data without binding it to a data source ms.date: "03/30/2017"
 dev_langs:
   - "csharp"